giordanozeke-code/human-framework-v01/EXAMPLES.md

 color grey
 size medium

-when passing -> color lightgrey when click   -> color green when press   -> size large
+when passing action color lightgrey when click action color green when press action size large

 Meaning: the element reacts differently to each input.